Medical Fertility Treatments

 In class II ovulatory disorders, pituitary hormones and estrogen are at a normal level, but ovulation fails to occur.

 Class II ovulatory disorders include women struggling with polycystic ovary syndrome (PCOS).
-Patients with PCOS are typically good candidates for ovarian stimulation by clomiphene citrate (Clomid).
-However, if conception does not occur after three or four ovulatory cycles with Clomid, specialists may suggest proceeding with a more aggressive treatment option.
+Patients with PCOS are typically good candidates for ovarian stimulation by letrozole (LTZ) or clomiphene citrate (Clomid).
+However, if conception does not occur after three or four ovulatory cycles, specialists may suggest proceeding with a more aggressive treatment option such as IVF.

 Class III Ovulatory Disorders

-Class III ovulatory disorders are caused by high levels of pituitary hormones, which is due to declining ovaries.
-Class III disorders typically occur perimenopausal women and those with premature ovarian failure.
+Class III ovulatory disorders are caused by high levels of pituitary hormones, which is due to declining ovarian reserve (aging).
+Class III disorders typically occur in perimenopausal women and those with premature ovarian insufficiency.
 Unfortunately, patients with class III disorders have the lowest likelihood of conception using their own eggs.
-Egg donation may be suggested as an alternative.
+Egg donation may be suggested as a treatment.

 Class IV Ovulatory Disorders